 Females are larger overall than males and have a rounder body.
 The slimmer male is more brightly colored, while females have more subdued coloration.
 In males, the anal fin has a golden tint with a light brown edging.
 When well-conditioned for spawning, the male becomes even more vibrantly colored, while the female will become rounder in the belly as she fills with eggs.

 Spotted danios are relatively easy to breed.
-In some cases, they may spawn without you providing special accommodations.
+In some cases, they may spawn without providing special accommodations.
 You may not even be aware that spawning has taken place.
 However, they are voracious egg and fry eaters.
 If the owner wishes to raise most or all of the spawn to adulthood, a separate tank is needed to ensure survival.

 A separate breeding tank can also serve as a grow-out tank.
 This tank should be set up with a matured sponge filter, and filled only half to two-thirds full with water in the range of 77 to 79 F (25 to 26 C).
 Lighting should be dim, and the tank should be equipped with either a spawning mat or plenty of fine-leafed plants, such as Java moss.
 Alternatively, mesh or marbles can be used on the bottom to allow the eggs to fall out of reach of the adult fish.

-Condition the breeders with live foods prior to spawning.
-When they breeders are ready, place two males and one female in the prepared tank.
+Condition the breeders with live foods before spawning.
+When the breeders are ready, place two males and one female in the prepared tank.
 Males will actively court the female, eventually resulting in the female beginning to deposit eggs.
 A dozen or so are released at a time, with a maximum of only a couple hundred, usually far less.
 Promptly remove the adult fish once they finish laying eggs.
 In approximately 24 to 48 hours, the eggs will hatch, or sooner if the water temperature is higher.
 Lighting should be kept very dim, as the fry are sensitive to light.

 After a couple of days, the fry will become free-swimming.
 Initially, they will feed on infusoria, then move to freshly hatched brine shrimp.
 If unable to provide infusoria, use a commercially prepared fry food, feeding them frequent small meals.
 As the fry grow, larger foods can be fed to them.